SwissDataScienceCenter/renku/docs/user/data.rst

 -------------------------------------------------------------

-You can use the ``renku dataset`` CLI command to create a dataset with data that is already present in your JupyterLab or RStudio environment or with data that is on your local computer.
+You can use the ``renku dataset`` CLI command to create a dataset with data that is already present in your JupyterLab or RStudio session or with data that is on your local computer.
 For example, you can drag and drop files from your computer into the JupyterLab window to upload them and then use the ``renku dataset`` command to create a dataset, add the files to the